CZ-NIC/knot/doc/reference.rst

 If an item value contains spaces or other special characters, it is necessary to enclose such a value within double quotes ``"`` ``"``.

+If not specified otherwise, an item representing a file or a directory path may be defined either as an absolute path (starting with ``/``), or a path relative to the same directory as the default value of the item.

 .. _Comments:

 Comments